 There are many tools that you can use to assist with applying and qualifying for Medicaid.
 One of those tools is an Irrevocable Trust or its sometimes referred to as an Asset Protection Trust.
 This trust allows you to shield assets from Medicaid.
 The caveat is that either the assets must have been placed in the trust 60 months (5 years) prior for the look back or you can do emergency planning where day one you can put half your assets into it for protection.
 This gets very complicated, so it is best to work with a Medicaid asset protection attorney who not only does this regularly but understands the Medicaid rules.

-Please call the Law Offices of Sean Patrick Cox, P.L.L.C. in Grand Rapids, Michigan at 616-942-6404, to set up a free consultation.
+Please call The Law Offices of Sean Patrick Cox, P.L.L.C. in Grand Rapids, Michigan at 616-942-6404, to set up a free consultation.

-Sean Patrick Cox is a lawyer.
+The Law Offices of Sean Patrick Cox is a lawyer.
 Sean practices in two main areas, family law, and elder law. he has represented clients in complex divorce cases since 1994.